-- you are creating jobs for local people making bands, planting trees and looking after them; and finally
+- creating a day's jobs for local Madagascans planting and looking after your trees

 Your Planting Certificate